 Don’t forget to take pictures of the exterior of your home from all sides (including the landscaping and any decks or porches), and all the stuff in the garage, attic or basement (holiday ornaments, lawn and yard equipment, tools).

 Completing your inventory will give you some peace of mind if the worst should happen.
-We’ve got a hand home inventory guide that you can download here.
+We’ve got a handy home inventory guide that you can download here.

 Many of us have a love-hate relationship with the smoke detector; we know that we are safer if there should be a fire, but hate it when something burns in the kitchen or the battery runs low.
 The piercing shriek sends the dogs howling and gets the ears ringing.
 If it happened at your home or apartment, you were probably tempted to take the batteries out of the darned thing until you could clear the smoke and the screeching noise was gone.
 Don’t!